 Reasons to hope and reasons to mope for Kraken fans ahead of the 2021-22 season

-As the Kraken enters their inaugural season, here are three reasons the expansion team will make the NHL playoffs, and three reasons it won’t:
+As the Kraken enters its inaugural season, here are three reasons the expansion team will make the NHL playoffs, and three reasons it won’t:

 Reasons to hope